oapi-codegen/oapi-codegen/README.md

 `-include-tags="admin"`.
 When neither of these arguments is present, all paths are generated.

+`oapi-codegen` can filter schemas based on the option `--exclude-schemas`, which is a comma separated list of schema names.
+For instance, `--exclude-tags=Pet,NewPet` will exclude from generation schemas `Pet` and `NewPet`.
+This allow to have a in the same package a manually defined structure or interface and refer to it in the openapi spec.

 ### Import Mappings

 OpenAPI specifications may contain references to other OpenAPI specifications,